CO₂ infrastructure for industrial decarbonisation

 As a key infrastructure partner, we want to accelerate the energy transition with infrastructure for different molecules.
-We aim to offer customers an annual transport capacity of 30 million tonnes of CO₂ by 2030.
+We aim to offer customers an annual transport capacity of 30 million tonnes of CO₂ in the 2030s.

 Step-by-step development